Optimization-Guided Diffusion for Interactive Scene Generation: Implementation Details

-Given the current partially-denoised scene state $x^{\mathrm{roll}}$ and the nonuniform noise configuration $\mathbf{t}^{(\tau)}$, the model predicts a clean sample $\tilde{x}_0^{(\tau)}$ consistent with this per-frame noise assignment.
-OMEGA then performs its KL-bounded re-anchoring step using the Rolling-Zero guidance objective $R_{\mathrm{roll}}^{(\tau)}$, which augments the single-agent structural guidance from Warmup with multi-agent safety terms.
+Given the partially denoised scene state $x^{\mathrm{roll}}$ and the per-frame noise configuration $\mathbf{t}^{(\tau)}$, the model predicts a clean estimate $\tilde{x}_0^{(\tau)}$ consistent with this per-frame noise assignment.
+OMEGA then performs KL-bounded re-anchoring using a guidance objective $R_{\mathrm{roll}}^{(\tau)}$ that augments the structural objectives with inter-agent interaction terms.
 These interaction terms are evaluated using the full scene state $x^{\mathrm{roll}}$, providing up-to-date reference trajectories that allow each agent to assess potential conflicts with others.
 This design decouples the per-agent refinements at frame $\tau$, permits parallel optimization across agents, and ensures that the updates remain aligned with the most recent global scene configuration.

-Only the components corresponding to frame $\tau$ are updated under the reverse transition defined by $\mathbf{t}^{(\tau)}$, and the resulting scene state initializes the next index $\tau{+}1$.
-By advancing this refinement across the horizon, Rolling-Zero removes the residual uncertainty left by Warmup and restores fine-grained responsiveness to inter-agent interactions while preserving the globally coherent structure established in the first phase.
+Only the components corresponding to frame $\tau$ are updated under the reverse transition defined by $\mathbf{t}^{(\tau)}$, and the resulting scene state initializes the next step $\tau{+}1$.
+By advancing this refinement across the horizon, Rolling-Zero gradually resolves inter-agent interactions while preserving the globally coherent motion structure established during Warm-up.